gigapi/duckdb-gigapi-extension/README.md

 - `PASSWORD`: The password for your Redis server.
 (Optional)

-## Usage
+## Usage: `gigapi()` Table Function

-Once the secret is configured, you can query your GigAPI-indexed tables as if they were regular tables directly in DuckDB.
-There are no special functions to call.
+The primary way to use the extension is via the `gigapi()` table function.
+You pass a complete SQL query as a string to this function.
+The extension will then rewrite it using the metadata from Redis and execute it.

 ### Example